Syrians begin boarding refugee ship on Greek island

 Greek officials had delayed the embarkation at the quayside in Kos for more than a day, working on plans to avoid disorder among the increasingly desperate migrants who have arrived on the island in dinghies and small boats from nearby Turkey.

-The boarding of the car ferry Eleftherios Venizelos, which arrived in Kos on Friday, began in the cooler night hours in an organized and orderly fashion.
+The boarding of the car ferry Eleftherios Venizelos, which arrived in Kos on Friday, began in the cooler night hours in an organised and orderly fashion.
 It was continuing on Sunday night.

 After some minor disagreements among the migrants over who would go first, they queued up on the quayside and boarded in groups of 20.